 There are many opportunities for outdoor recreation at Great Falls Park.
 This page contains information on the different activities offered here.
 Please note that swimming, wading, hunting, and camping are not permitted in the park.
 Nearby parks may offer some of these activities.
 Visit the Nearby Attractions page for links to area parks.
-Great Falls Park is a trash free park.

 Falls and River Viewing

 Five miles of trails, including the Old Carriage Road, Ridge, and Difficult Run trails, are open for biking.
 Biking is not permitted on the Falls overlooks, or on the River, Patowmack Canal, Mine Run, or Matildaville Trails.
 A bike rack is located behind the visitor center.
-The entrance fee for cyclists arriving by bike is $3.00 per person.
-Annual passes are also available at the entrance station.

 Whitewater boating is the most common type, with the use of whitewater kayaks and canoes.
 The section of the Potomac River flowing through the park vary from Class II (moderately easy) to Class VI (extreme).
 Most boaters who come here are experienced and know that they boat at their own risk.
 The Potomac River has many challenging currents, standing waves, and hydraulics.
 Boaters use a Personal Flotation Device (PFD) and helmet while they are on the river.
 Canoes use air bladders in the boat to give them added buoyancy.
 Access to the river can be difficult.
 All boaters must enter the river below the falls in Fisherman's Eddy, between Overlooks 2 and 3, and in AA Gorge.
 The Virginia shoreline above the falls is closed to boating.